 Amanda T. Gamblin

-Employment Group co-leader Amanda Gamblin offers practical advice for the unique employment issues that arise in the technology, construction and maritime industries.
-Her advice integrates complex and often contradictory legal requirements with the business realities facing a workforce that may be deployed for extended periods, seasonal or transitory, safety-conscious, or demanding of unprecedented flexibility.
-On those occasions when the employment relationship breaks down, Amanda represents employers in litigation, arbitration and mediation.
+Amanda Gamblin offers practical advice for the unique employment issues that arise in the construction and maritime industries.
+Her advice integrates complex and often contradictory legal requirements with the business realities facing a workforce that may be seasonal, transitory, or deployed for extended periods.
+Amanda is skillful in handling complicated employment situations ranging from organized labor disputes to safety concerns.
+On those occasions when the employment relationship breaks down, Amanda represents clients in litigation, arbitration, and mediation.

-Taking a proactive approach to employment problems, Amanda trains executives, managers and directors to understand their legal obligations, recognize high-risk situations and balance the needs of the business with the rights of employees.
+Taking a proactive approach to potential employment problems, Amanda trains executives, managers, and directors to understand their legal obligations, recognize high-risk situations, and balance the needs of the business with the rights of employees.

 - Won a defense verdict for a maritime employer in an ADA discrimination claim that was appealed to (and affirmed by) the Washington Supreme Court.

-- Defeated a motion for a temporary restraining order against a large technology client that had hired an employee with a noncompete agreement with his former employer.
-The court recognized the potential unenforceability of the noncompete agreement and denied the former employer’s TRO.
+- Defeated a motion for a temporary restraining order against a large technology client that had hired an employee with a non-compete agreement with a former employer.
+The court recognized the potential unenforceability of the non-compete agreement and denied the former employer’s TRO.

-- Represented a contractor in a $4.5 million dollar wrongful death action where the plaintiff claimed that the employer was not subject to the workers’ compensation exclusive remedy.
-Our creative strategy caused the plaintiff to reduce his settlement offer by 75% after the summary judgment hearing; ultimately, our client paid nothing.
+- Represented a contractor in a $4.5 million wrongful death action where the plaintiff claimed that the employer was not subject to the workers’ compensation exclusive remedy.
+The creative strategy employed caused the plaintiff to reduce the settlement offer by 75% after the summary judgment hearing; ultimately, the client paid nothing.

-- Obtained a permanent injunction against a former employee who attempted to compete in clear violation of a noncompete agreement.
+- Obtained a permanent injunction against a former employee who violated a non-compete agreement.

-- Prepared a manufacturing company for an asset sale by implementing restrictive covenants, arbitration agreements and bonus retention agreements, and by cleaning up employee and benefit plans and policies.
-As a result, the company’s value substantially increased before it went on the market.
+- Prepared a manufacturing company for an asset sale by implementing restrictive covenants, arbitration agreements, and bonus retention agreements, and by cleaning up employee benefit plans and policies.
+As a result, the company’s value substantially increased before going to market.